md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Program evaluation support
 * Strategic planning dashboards

-The objective is to support greater visibility into policy implementation processes.
+The objective is to support greater visibility into policy implementation processes [11,20,32].

-#### Public Sentiment and Citizen Feedback Module
+### Public Sentiment and Citizen Feedback Module

-Understanding public perspectives is important for responsive governance.
+Understanding public perspectives is important for responsive governance [18,21,24].

 Potential features include: